phunware/maas-analytics-android-sdk/README.md

     /* Other code */
 }
 ```
+######Application ID
+You can find your application key in MaaS Portal
 ######Access Key
-This is the key that is unique to each application.
+A unique key that identifies the client making the request.
+You can find your access key in MaaS Portal.
 ######Signature Key
-This key is used to sign the header on all network calls to the MaaS server.
+A unique key that is used to sign requests.
+The signature is used to both check request authorization, as well as data integrity.
+You can find your signature key in MaaS Portal.
 ######Encryption Key
-This key is used to help encrypt data going from the the device to the MaaS server.
+The key used to encrypt and decrypt data that is exchanged between the client and the server.
+You can find your encryption key in MaaS Portal.
 ###Activities - Start and Stop Session
 A session is active once it is started and inactive when it has been stopped.
 A session will expire after 20 seconds (aka Expiration Timeout) unless it is started again before then.